HAYVENO/Nookr-App/README.md

 ## What is Nookr?

-Nookr is a simple and easy-to-use app that allows you to search for ingredients and cooking instructions for meals.
+Nookr is a simple and easy-to-use recipe app that allows you to search for ingredients and cooking instructions for meals.
 It doesn't matter what part of the world you are from, Nookr's catalogue of 500k+ recipes sure has something for you.

 ## Skills showcased in this app